LiaoHonghao/LiaoHonghao.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
+      text: I have worked on a range of projects related to legged robots and motion recognition.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project
     design:
       view: article-grid
       fill_image: false
-      columns: 3
+      columns: 2
 ---